top of page

 • Wossman High School | MCSB

 Wossman High School Location...
-1600 Arizona Avenue Monroe, LA 71202 Contact Us (318) 387-2932 Administration Principal - Dr. Harrington Watson, III Assistant Principal - Dena Sampson MISSION STATEMENT We are W.I.L.D.C.A.T.S.
+1600 Arizona Avenue Monroe, LA 71202 Contact Us (318) 387-2932 Administration Principal - Dena Sampson Assistant Principal - Adrian Wilson MISSION STATEMENT We are W.I.L.D.C.A.T.S.
 Proud: W orking to I mprove L earning and D iscipline with C urricula, A ssessments, and T eaching S trategies that are evidence-based.
 Vision Statement The vision of Wossman High School is that with the support and participation of all stakeholders, our graduates will become productive citizens in the world through the educational and social opportunities provided at our school.
 By clicking on the image below, it will open a PDF copy of the file if you have Adobe Reader or other PDF reader installed on your device.
 This website is under construction and the process of being updated where possible.
 Please check back for more information.
 You can contact the school about their social media presence through Facebook, Instagram, Twitter, and Remind!

 • Child Welfare and Attendance | MCSB